Meditation: Other possible typologies

 The Buddhist tradition often divides meditative practice into samatha, or calm abiding, and vipassana, insight.
 Mindfulness of breathing, a form of focused attention, calms down the mind; this calmed mind can then investigate the nature of reality, by monitoring the fleeting and ever-changing constituents of experience, by reflective investigation, or by turning back the radiance, focusing awareness on awareness itself and discerning the true nature of mind as awareness itself.
-A similar distinction can be found in the Inchagiri Sampradaya, where mantra-recitation is used to joke the mind, followed by self-inquiry, investigating what the source is of the "I" that is aware.
+A similar distinction can be found in the Inchagiri Sampradaya, where mantra-recitation is used to quiet the mind, followed by self-inquiry, investigating what the source is of the "I" that is aware.
 (Note: With the Bird's Way, first one's mind must be made subtle.
 This is generally done with some initial meditation on a mantra or phrase which helps the aspirant to step beyond the mental/conceptual body, using a concept to go beyond conceptualization.)

 Matko and Sedlmeier (2019) "call into question the common division into 'focused attention' and 'open-monitoring' practices."
 They argue for "two orthogonal dimensions along which meditation techniques could be classified," namely "activation" and "amount of body orientation," proposing seven clusters of techniques: "mindful observation, body-centered meditation, visual concentration, contemplation, affect-centered meditation, mantra meditation, and meditation with movement."

 Jonathan Shear argues that transcendental meditation is an "automatic self-transcending" technique, different from focused attention and open monitoring.
 In this kind of practice, "there is no attempt to sustain any particular condition at all.
 Practices of this kind, once started, are reported to automatically 'transcend' their own activity and disappear, to be started up again later if appropriate."
 (Note: According to Shear, "Focused Attention, Open Monitoring and Automatic Self-Transcending were likely to be associated with (γ and β)13, θ, and α1 EEG bands, respectively.")
 Yet, Shear also states that "automatic self-transcending" also applies to the way other techniques such as from Zen and Qigong are practiced by experienced meditators "once they had become effortless and automatic through years of practice."